 Grants to agencies to purchase telehealth equipment Description Funding for providers to purchase technology that will support provision of direct clinical services through telehealth and telemonitoring for two-way audio/video communication or technology for asynchronous management of chronic diseases.
 Providers would need to develop protocols for the utilization of the technology, ensure it is HIPAA compliant, and meet all state and federal regulations for the use of technology for telehealth and telemonitoring.
 DHHS will require providers to submit an application form and proposal that includes the services to be provided, technology overview, and budget request.
 Approved providers will need to maintain invoice records to submit to the state for an audit post-program implementation.
 Timeframe Program will be rolled out 6 months from CMS approval of initial spending plan.
 Providers would have another 6 months to submit their funding requests.
 How it enhances or expands Medicaid HCBS Expands the use of technology and telehealth.
 Provides specialized supplies and equipment to agencies, which will allow greater access to HCBS through telehealth.
 Telehealth is especially critical in rural and other remote areas of the state.
 Additional Narrative (10/2021) Grants to agencies to purchase telehealth equipment are targeted at providers who are delivering services that are listed in Appendix B of SMD# 21-003 if the services can be delivered by telehealth.
 Services are only eligible to be delivered through telehealth if the service does not require hands-on care, does not put the patient in harm by providing the service through telehealth, and the service description can be met by providing the service through telehealth.
-An example of services not eligible for a telehealth grant would be personal care services that have to be provided inperson and requires hands-on care or are required to be provided by immediate supervision of the patient.
+An example of services not eligible for a telehealth grant would be personal care services that have to be provided in- person and requires hands-on care or are required to be provided by immediate supervision of the patient.
 Grants to agencies or providers to purchase telehealth equipment will also be considered for providers not listed in Appendix B if providing telehealth equipment will facilitate keeping the patient in their home or community setting.
 Cases may include a grant to a behavioral health provider in a frontier area that serves patients without transportation who would be unable to attend therapy and may relapse without that treatment.
 Equipment purchased with these grants may also be used for encounters for medication reviews or mental status exams, or occupational therapy to observe a patient in their home environment and provide rehabilitation services to ensure they can stay in their home or community-based setting.
-DHHS does not intend to cover ongoing connectivity cost as part of these telehealth equipment grants.
-Initiative Sustainability Beyond 2024?
+DHHS does not intend to cover ongoing connectivity cost as part of these Initiative Sustainability Beyond 2024? telehealth equipment grants.
 This is a grant program that will have an established cap amount, and once the cap is reached no further grants will be awarded.

-Progress

-update

-(4/2022)

-Additional

-Information

-(7/2022)

-The project was approved by CMS effective January 31, 2022.
+Progress update (4/2022) Additional Information (7/2022) The project was approved by CMS effective January 31, 2022.
 Internal planning and implementation has kicked off and is underway, with the intent to release instructions for providers to apply for grants by July 31, 2022.
 The state is not seeking additional FFP for the grants described in this spending plan activity.
+Progress Update (1/2023) The state is reviewing grant applications and expects to begin award notifications this quarter.
+Progress Update (4/2023) The state has issued payments and award letters to providers for currently approved applications.
+The state continues to receive and review new grant applications.